polkadot-fellows/RFCs/text/0139-faster-erasure-coding.md

 [RFC-47](https://github.com/polkadot-fellows/RFCs/blob/main/text/0047-assignment-of-availability-chunks.md)
 proposed a way to enable systematic chunk recovery for Polkadot's DA, improving the efficiency/reducing the CPU overhead.
-However, systematic recovery can only work with an almost ideal networking scenario where everyone is connected to the corresponding third of validators, and as such, we need to ensure the system will sustain the load in the worst-case scenario.
+However, systematic recovery can only work assumes very good network connectivity to the corresponding one third of validators minus modulo some backup tolerance on backers and still requires re-encoding anyway, and as such, we need to ensure the system will sustain the load in the worst-case scenario.
 On top of that, enabling it requires making a breaking change to the protocol (including the collator node side).

 We propose bundling another breaking change to the protocol along with RFC-47 to speed up erasure coding, which constitutes the CPU bottleneck of DA.